RanitManik/JavaScript-Projects/README.md

 ## Acknowledgment

-I would like to express my gratitude to [Vijay Kumar](https://www.udemy.com/user/vijay-kumar-4865/) for providing the " Build 20 Projects in 20 Days" JavaScript challenges on Udemy.
-This repository showcases my solutions to the challenges, and I acknowledge the valuable learning experience gained through this course.
 Special thanks to the open-source community for fostering an environment of collaboration and continuous improvement.

 Happy coding! 🚀